How now? DOWN TO EARTH

 M4H + BoTu

-The locations of IABR–2020 are the Merwe-Vierhavens area (M4H), a city harbor that is a breeding ground for the new circular economy, and Bospolder-Tussendijken (BoTu), a self-reliant and culturally very diverse but socioeconomically vulnerable Rotterdam district.
+The locations of DOWN TO EARTH are the Merwe-Vierhavens area (M4H), a city harbor that is a breeding ground for the new circular economy, and Bospolder-Tussendijken (BoTu), a self-reliant and culturally very diverse but socioeconomically vulnerable Rotterdam district.

 M4H + BoTu: two adjacent areas we jointly named Test Site M4H+ during the previous biennale.
 Together, they are representative of the many challenges facing not only the city of Rotterdam but also many other cities.
 The water challenge and energy transition play a part here, but here we can also explore the new circular economy, the housing challenge, accessibility, and social inequality.
 Here, the poor and unemployed live alongside start-ups and enterprising artists.
 Old and new meet, city and port, rich and poor, local and global.

 M4H+BoTu is an exemplary Test Site for the transition: challenges and approaches come together in the now and how, and in a very provoking manner as well.
-It is an ideal location for the IABR, in and also after 2020.
+It is an ideal location for the IABR, for DOWN TO EARTH and for later biennale editions.